andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

 * altitude – Altitude Vector (in km)

    The user has to also narrow the optimization range, which is set as a logarithmic spacing.
 This is given by: <br />

    L_vec = logspace(log10(1x10^-6),log10(10^-2),100) - for channel thickness L <br />
    A_vec = logspace(log10(1x10^-8),log10(500x10^-5),100) - for channel width A <br />
    I_vec = logspace(log10(1),log10(100),50) - for the number of suns N <br />

- ⋅⋅⋅As can be seen, the code will go through a triple for loop.
+   As can be seen, the code will go through a triple for loop.

 **Outputs:** N/A